 If you cannot reach an agreement, you will be required to attend family dispute resolution prior to instituting proceedings in the Family Court.
 However, you may be exempt from attending dispute resolution in a variety of circumstances, such as if there has been family violence.
 For more information on family dispute resolution requirements, click here.

-Once you have successfully complete family dispute resolution, or you have obtained an exemption, you may initiate proceedings in the Family Court, by paying the relevant fee and filing:
+Once you have successfully completed family dispute resolution, or you have obtained an exemption, you may initiate proceedings in the Family Court, by paying the relevant fee and filing:

 If your matter proceeds to trial, the court will make a decision based on the evidence provided by both parties.